Updating the SQLCipher package in Node.js

 Why use SQLCipher?

-SQLCipher is a fork of SQLite that add encryption to the database file.
+SQLCipher is a fork of SQLite that adds encryption to the database file.
 SQLite is used extensively as a database for desktop and mobile applications.
 We might be interested in stoppng our customers from snooping around the database and taking a peek at our proprietary data model.

 Why update SQLCipher node package?